RMITpat/Full-stack-website/README.md

 ```

 DATABASE CONNECTION INFORMATION
-There is a provided .env file in backend which contains my (Patrick) database logins.
-If you wish to use your own, please change it to your own logins.
+Please create a .env file with your database logins

 After starting the backend, please type "y" when prompted to populate db with some data such as lecturer, admin and applicant sign ins, 3 premade courses and assigning those lecturers to those courses
 or type "n" if you want to sign up manually and add yourself to courses manually using the admin dashboard